edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 * Project link in the studio:  https://studio.edgeimpulse.com/public/41083/latest

 The DSP block that we have implementated can be found here:
 ```
 * https://github.com/Dasch0/edge-impulse-emd-feature-dsp-block
 ```
+This DSP block tries to transform the raw dataset to look similar to UCI dataset.
+This block has been used only locally.

 #### The second test

 D2: The second analysis is done directly using the feature extracted dataset that is done by the authors and published on then UCI website.

+Each line of the dataset is treated as file and label deduced from the file name, no transformation block was required.

+It is possible to extract the dataset from the studio back to json

 The training method used is ANN Feed forward network.